LLNL/serac/src/docs/sphinx/quickstart.rst

    $ python3 -m venv <virtual-env-name>

-Since spack will need ``clingo``, activate the python vitual environment and install the package to meet this dependency:
+Since Spack will need ``clingo``, activate the python vitual environment and install the package to meet this dependency:

 .. code-block:: bash

-   $ source <virtual-env-name>/bin/activate
-   $ pip install clingo
+   $ <path/to/virtual-env>/bin/pip install clingo

-The python virtual environment must be active when invoking the ``uberenv.py`` script below.

-Configuring spack
+Configuring Spack
 ^^^^^^^^^^^^^^^^^

+Next, you must tailor the Spack configuration files.
+We will modify the ``compilers.yaml`` and ``packages.yaml`` files in ``scripts/spack/configs/darwin/``.
+Instead of modifying them directly, you may wish to copy these files to another location outside of the Serac repo, use them as templates for the customization, and use the ``--spack-config-dir`` option to use them when invoking uberenv as described above.

-In ``compilers.yaml``:
+Example ``compilers.yaml``:

 .. code-block:: yaml

+   compilers:
    - compiler:
       environment: {}
       extra_rpaths: []